jacklj/til/sqlite/dump and load a db.md

 ```
 sqlite3 sqlite.db
 ```
-then, in the sqlite prompt:
+2. then, in the sqlite prompt:
 ```
 sqlite> .output dump.sql
 sqlite> .dump
 sqlite> .exit
 ```

-Then in the location you want to copy the db into, delete the existing DB (if any) and then run:
+In the location you want to copy the db into, delete the existing DB (if any) and then run:
 ```
 cat dump.sql | sqlite3 db.sqlite3
 ```